MauricDaniel/BoldDevEx/README.md

 Please note that Layout view is declared but not implemented.
 Card view is implemented but not tested much.

-All contols implement IBoldValidateableComponent which means they can be validated at design time via Bold menu/Validate Current Form
+All controls implement IBoldValidateableComponent which means they can be validated at design time via Bold menu/Validate Current Form

-Instalation
+Installation

 Tested in Delphi 2007.
 Might work, but not tested in Delphi 7.
 Works with latest official release Bold for Delphi 2006.

 1. Patching Bold source code. (see docs\BoldEnvironmentVCL.pas.html and docs\BoldQueue.pas.html)

 BoldDevEx requires small changes in Bold source.
-It is neccesary to apply these changes for BoldDevEx.dpk to compile.
+It is necessary to apply these changes for BoldDevEx.dpk to compile.
 Bold design package also needs te be recompiled.

 2. Patching DevEx source (see docs\cxGridCustomTableView.pas.html)